OfficeDev/Office-IT-Pro-Deployment-Scripts/NewGPOOfficeInstallation/README_New-GPOOfficeInstallation.md

 #New GPO Office Installation

-This script will configure an existing Active Directory Group Policy to silently install Office 2013 on computer startup.
+This script will configure an existing Active Directory Group Policy to silently install Office 2013 Click-To-Run on computer startup.

 ###Pre-requisites

-At least 1 domain controller.
+1. Active Directory
-1 shared network folder.
+2. A Shared Network Folder for Office Installation Files.
-A computer OU with a GPO asscociated to it in Group Policy Management.
+3. An existing Group Policy Object that is assigned to the target computer you want to install Office 2013 Click-To-Run

 ###Setup

-Copy configuration_Download.xml, Configuration_InstallLocally.xml, configuration_template.xml,
+Copy the files below in to the folder from where the script will be ran. configuration_Download.xml Configuration_InstallLocally.xml configuration_template.xml DownloadOfficeInstallationToNetworkShare.ps1 InstallOffice2016.ps1
-DownloadOfficeInstallationToNetworkShare.ps1, InstallOffice2016.ps1, SetUpOfficeInstallationGpo.ps1, and SetupOffice2013.exe
+SetUpOfficeInstallationGpo.ps1
-in to the folder where the script will be ran.
+SetupOffice2013.exe

 ###Example